allwefantasy/byzer-llm/README.md

 ## How to connect Models from outside of Ray Cluster

-The recommended way is start a empty Ray worker in your target machine:
+The recommended way is to start a empty Ray worker in your target machine(e.g. Your web server machine):

 ```shell
 ray start --address="xxxxx:6379"  --num-gpus=0 --num-cpus=0